-Vested with autonomous powers of initiative and control, the Body also performs its duties on behalf of Patrimonio BancoPosta.
+Vested with autonomous powers of initiative and control, the Body also performs its duties on behalf of BancoPosta Ring-fenced Capital.

-In order to operate effectively, the Body - which, among other things, has a technical staff that includes the Heads of key Functions - examines all auditing reports drafted by the Internal Control function and by other corporate units with control duties relevant to the issues covered under Legislative Decree no. 231/2001.
+In order to operate effectively, the Board - which, among other things, relies on the support of the Company's competent key functions in performing the in-depth analyses and verifications deemed necessary - examines auditing reports drafted by the Internal Control function and by other corporate units with control duties relevant to the issues covered under Legislative Decree no. 231/2001.

-9.3.
-The internal infringement reporting system (Whistleblowing)
+9.3 The internal infringement reporting system (Whistleblowing)